 Now we come to the myth that everyone’s heard at least once – eating before bed sets you up for rapid fat gain.
 Again, this isn’t accurate.
-Sure, eating chips, cake, cookies, pizza, or other high calorie, high fat or sugar foods will put you at a higher risk for gaining body fat.
+Sure, eating chips, cake, cookies, pizza, or other high-calorie, high-fat or sugary foods can put you at a higher risk of gaining body fat.
 The act of eating alone does not, however.

 The big reason why people tend to lose weight when they choose to cut out their evening snack is simply due to what they were snacking on in the first place.
 If you plan to eat a healthy snack and also make sure that you account for the snack in your total daily calorie intake, you can rest easy knowing that you aren’t going to gain weight from it.
 In fact, having a light protein-based snack before bed can be good as it’ll prevent you from waking up hungry part-way through the night.
 Limit this snack to around 200-250 calories and you’ll be all set.